Alignment | Meaning and Definition

 Structural alignment: Organizations structure roles and responsibilities in a way that directly supports their strategic goals, ensuring efficiency and clarity.

-Mechanical Alignment (in Engineering or Automotive Contexts):
+Mechanical Alignment meaning (in Engineering or Automotive Contexts):

 Mechanics adjust the angles of a vehicle’s wheels to meet the manufacturer’s specifications, ensuring smoother performance and reducing tire shear and wear.